 Pollution caused by CO emissions2 it is one of the greatest threats to our society.
-I dare say "our kind," if it weren't harming all the others as well.
-To address the problem, the Federal Laboratory for Materials Science and Technology (Empa) in Switzerland joins the research centers that are working everywhere.
+I would dare say “our species”, if it wasn't harming all the others too.
+To address the problem, the Federal Laboratory for Materials Science and Technology (Empa) in Switzerland is added to the research centers that are working everywhere.
 In his plans, a very special insulator.

-It is a super "Biochar", vegetable charcoal, and in the intentions of the researchers it will be an insulating material of vegetable origin that can capture and fix carbon dioxide.
-Sustainable, because it is made with waste from forestry and agriculture, and multifunctional: when not needed, it can be buried, becoming an excellent fertilizer.
+It is a super "Biochar", vegetable carbon, and in the researchers' intentions it will be an insulating material of plant origin that can capture and fix carbon dioxide.
+Sustainable, because it is made with waste from forestry and agriculture, and multifunctional: when not needed it can be buried, becoming an excellent fertilizer.

 Engineered biochar, natural insulator that captures CO2 and becomes fertilizer